Omertà: History

-Among the most famous Mafia pentiti is Tommaso Buscetta, the first important witness in Italy, who both helped prosecutor Giovanni Falcone to understand the inner workings of Cosa Nostra and described the Sicilian Mafia Commission or Cupola, the leadership of the Sicilian Mafia.
-A predecessor, Leonardo Vitale, who gave himself up to the police in 1973, was judged mentally ill and so his testimony led to the conviction of only himself and his uncle.
+Among the most famous Mafia pentiti is Tommaso Buscetta, the first important witness in Italy, who both helped prosecutor Giovanni Falcone understand the inner workings of Cosa Nostra and described the Sicilian Mafia Commission or Cupola, the leadership of the Sicilian Mafia.
+A predecessor, Leonardo Vitale, who gave himself up to the police in 1973, was judged mentally ill, and so his testimony led to the conviction of only himself and his uncle.

 In popular culture

 Mario Puzo wrote novels based on the principles of omertà and the Cosa Nostra.
-His best known such works are the trilogy The Godfather (1969), The Sicilian (1984), and Omertà (2000).
+His best-known such works are the trilogy The Godfather (1969), The Sicilian (1984), and Omertà (2000).